-- (1) For all applicants, a "NC Only Criminal/Investigative Name Inquiry," shall be conducted. - (2) For applicants that present an out of state identification, an additional "Out-of-State Name Query," from the applicant's state of origin shall be conducted.

-Information obtained through this process shall be prima facie evidence that the applicant possess a documented criminal history.

-(c) The administrator shall issue the permit requested under this article unless he finds that:

-- Within the preceding ten years (for felonies) or five years (for misdemeanors), the applicant has been convicted of a Class A, B, C, D, E, F, or H felony as defined by G.S.
-14-1 (or its equivalent from the applicant's state of origin), or of any crime involving moral turpitude, or other crimes of like nature; or - (2) The applicant is not in fact a legitimate agent or employee of the company, firm, organization, or person that the applicant purports to represent; or - (3) Any of the information provided by the applicant pursuant to subparagraph (a) above is false or incorrect; or - (4) The applicant has had a permit revoked within one year prior to the date of application.

-(d) Upon completion of the investigation, the administrator shall forthwith either (i) issue the permit or (ii) deny the permit and provide the applicant with a written statement of the reasons for denial.

-(e) An applicant to whom a commercial solicitation permit has been issued shall have such permit on his person, available for display, at all times while engaging in commercial solicitation activities.
+(1) For all applicants, a "NC Only - Criminal/Investigative Name Formatted: Font: Times New Roman Inquiry," shall be conducted.
+(2) For applicants that present an out of state identification, an Formatted: Font: Times New Roman additional "Out-of-State Name Query," from the applicant's state of origin shall be conducted. of origin shan be conducted. -Information obtaine ed through this process shall be prima facie evidence that the applicant possess a documented criminal history.
+Prior to denial or termination of a permit based upon criminal history record information, the administrator shall verify the existence of an applicant's criminal record either by obtaining a certified public record or by submitting the applicant's fingerprints to the Criminal Information and Identification Section of the North Carolina State Bureau of Investigation for verification that the criminal record belongs to the applicant. (c) The a administrator shall issue the permit requested under this article unless he finds that: (1) Within the annualized to a second (for following) on fine second (for (1) Within the preceding ten years (for felonies) or five years (for misdemeanors), the applicant has been convicted of a Class A, B, C, D, E, F, or H felony as defined by G.S.
+14-1 .1 et. seq. (or its equivalent from the applicant's state of origin), or of any crime involving moral turpitude, or other crimes of like nature; or involving moral tarpitade, of other entities of fixe hatare, of (2) The applicant is not in fact a legitimate agent or employee of the company, firm, organization, or person that the applicant purports to represent; or (3) Any of the information provided by the applicant pursuant to subparagraph (a) above is false or incorrect; or (4) The applicant has had a permit revoked within one year prior to the date of application.
+Uncr completion of the investigation, the administrator shall forth (d) Upon completion of the investigation, the administrator shall forthwith either (i) issue the permit or (ii) deny the permit and provide the applicant with a written statement of the reasons for denial. reasons for de mai. (e) An applicant to whom a commercial solicitation permit has been issued shall have person, available for display, at all times while engaging in commercial solicitation activities.